Disaster Unemployment Assistance

 I need help in finding a job.

-For information on job search assistance, on–line job listings, workshops, information on wages and trends, and other employment and training services within your community, contact yourlocal One-Stop Career Center.
+For information on job search assistance, online job listings, workshops, information on wages and trends, and other employment and training services within your community, contact your local America’s Job Center of CaliforniaSM (formerly known as One-Stop Career Centers).

 How do I find out more?

 In a disaster or emergency, EDD offices within the One-Stop Career Centers that are considered accessible and do not pose a health or safety threat to staff and the public will remain open.
-It is recommended that anyone seeking assistance from their local One-Stop Career Center, call the facility first to confirm hours of operation.
+It is recommended that anyone seeking assistance from their local America’s Job Center of CaliforniaSM (formerly known as One-Stop Career Centers), call the facility first to confirm hours of operation.

 In some disaster areas, local assistance centers will be setup to combine the resources of local, state, federal, and voluntary agencies.
 For more information, please contact the California Emergency Management Agency at 916-845-8510 or visit the website.